solegalli/trainindatablog/_posts/2023-01-25-one-hot-encoding-categorical-variables.md

 Categorical data is a common occurrence in many data science projects.
-To train machine learning algorithms like linear regression, decision trees, or random forests, in particular if we are utilizing Scikit-learn, or even for deep learning, all predictor variables must be numerical.
+To train machine learning algorithms like linear regression, decision trees, or random forests, in particular if we are utilizing Scikit-learn, all predictor variables must be numerical.
+Even for deep learning models we need numerical features.
 Hence, we need to encode categorical values into numerical values.
 The act of replacing categories with numbers is called categorical encoding.

-There are many categorical encoding strategies, like ordinal encoding (sometimes called l abel encoding), target or mean encoding, encoding with counts or frequencies, and one hot encoding.
+There are many categorical encoding strategies, like ordinal encoding (sometimes called label encoding), target or mean encoding, encoding with counts or frequencies, and one hot encoding.

 In this article, we will discuss one hot encoding and its variations.
 So let’s get started!